 How do I know if I’m getting a good deal?

-When looking at a refinance quote, it’s important to note a couple of things.
-The first is obviously your new interest rate—how does it compare to your current rate?
+First, consider your new interest rate—how does it compare to your current one?
 What’s the difference in your monthly payments with this new rate?

 If there are any costs associated with your refinance, compare how much you are paying up front against how much you’ll save monthly.
-For example, if you’re paying $1,000 in closing costs for a refinance in order to reduce your monthly payment by $50 per month, you’ll need to keep your mortgage for at least 20 months before you’ll actually start to realize the savings.
+For example, if you’re paying $1,000 in closing costs for a refinance in order to reduce your monthly payment by $50 per month, you’ll need to pay your mortgage for at least 20 months before you’ll actually start to see the savings.

-Shopping around with different lenders will provide the ultimate transparency into whether you are getting the best deal.
+Shop around with different lenders to make sure you are getting the best deal.
 Just be sure that you’re comparing apples to apples when you look at your quotes.